 5. Prep and freeze your meat

-If you like to buy in bulk, consider buying a bulk order of meat.
-Then spend one afternoon per week (or even per month), prepping and freezing meat for meals.
+If you like to buy in bulk, consider buying a bulk meat order.
+Then spend one afternoon per week (or even per month) prepping and freezing meat for meals.

 Follow this simple rule to keep your meat from defrosting – wrap them tightly to prevent air from getting to it.
-Then, all you’ll have to do is put it in the fridge a night or two before you plan to use it to give it time to defrost.
+Then, you’ll have to put it in the fridge a night or two before you use it to give it time to defrost.